Install AI Architect (self-hosted)

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.

-Docker Desktop includes Docker Compose along with Docker Engine and Docker CLI which are Compose prerequisites.
+Docker Desktop includes Docker Compose along with Docker Engine and Docker CLI which are Docker Compose prerequisites.

 Configuration for Windows (WSL2):